jakeschultz89/poke-tracker-backend/README.md

 # MERN Authentication `Backend`

-This is a code along for MERN Auth
+This is the backend for the Poke Tracker App

 Notes:
 1. Set up server